kevit-ashish-chandpa/test-analytics-for-pr/README.md

 The repository already ships with `.github/workflows/main.yml`, which is meant to be the production workflow that teams trigger through `workflow_dispatch`.

 - It checks out the code, invokes the action (`uses: kevit-ashish-chandpa/test-analytics-for-pr@v4`), and requests both the Markdown issue report and the `JSON_COLLECTION`.
-- Follow-up steps persist `reports/collection.json`, convert it to CSV, run the per-developer table generator, and run the new `generate-extended-metrics-md.js` helper.
+- Follow-up steps persist `reports/collection.json`, convert it to CSV, run the per-developer table generator, and run the new `generate-extended-metrics-md.js` helper (producing JSON/Markdown/CSV).
 All artifacts are uploaded together under the `pr-analytics-collection` name.
 - Run it from the Actions tab → “PR Analytics” → “Run workflow”, supplying `report_date_start`, `report_date_end`, and `projects` (comma-separated `owner/repo` values).
 The `PERSONAL_TOKEN` secret must have at least `repo` + `read:org` scopes to fetch commits, timeline events, and teams.
 - Monitor execution via workflow logs; each API batch logs progress, and failures are reported as GitHub warnings.
 When the job finishes you’ll get: a refreshed issue comment thread (if `EXECUTION_OUTCOME` includes `new-issue`/`existing-issue`), the JSON/CSV/Markdown artifacts, and Mixpanel analytics (if enabled).
 - Because the workflow mirrors the local commands (same helper scripts, same artifact names), you can validate changes locally and trust that production runs will produce identical structures.